- National Statistic: yes

 This high-level outcome measure acts as a guide to the performance of health systems in terms of prevention and healthcare interventions.
-Statistics on avoidable mortality are used by central government, Public Health England, Public Health Wales, NHS England, NHS Wales, academia and charitable organisations working to reduce the prevalence of specific diseases and conditions deemed to be avoidable causes of death.
+Statistics on avoidable mortality are used by central government, UK Health Security Agency, Office for Health Improvement and Disparities, Public Health Wales, NHS England, NHS Wales, academia and charitable organisations working to reduce the prevalence of specific diseases and conditions deemed to be avoidable causes of death.
 Avoidable deaths also provide context to the success of primary preventative actions aimed at reducing risk factors for disease, such as smoking, in the population as well as indicating the quality and timeliness of healthcare interventions, such as by-pass surgery.

 Strengths and limitations

 Socioeconomic inequalities in avoidable mortality in England and Wales are created using information supplied when a death is registered and mid-year population estimates (MYEs), which gives complete population coverage.
 As such, estimates have a sufficient standard of precision to detect statistically significant differences between deprivation levels and to track improvement over time.
 Comprehensive population coverage ensures these statistics are representative of the underlying population at risk.

 Coding for cause of death is carried out according to the World Health Organization (WHO) International Classification of Diseases, 10th revision and internationally agreed rules.

 The use of standardised automated coding software and the application of an agreed definition of avoidable, preventable and treatable mortality means the underlying data on cause of death are robust.